 Figure 41.
-MPEG-H Audio Immersive and Interactive demonstration during the ESC 2019 the room.
+MPEG-H Audio Immersive and Interactive demonstration during the ESC 2019

+The MPEG-H programs were demonstrated in Tel Aviv, Geneva, and Madrid, using the Sennheiser Ambeo soundbar (see Figure 41) able to decode and playback the MPEG-H streams for creating an immersive experience without the need to place loudspeakers all around the room.
 Additionally, the viewers were able to switch between different versions of the content, select their preferred language and level of dialog, as well as use the advanced menus to adjust the balance between the ambience of the arena and the dialog to their personal preference.
 Moreover, during the demonstration visitors had the chance to move the audio objects "away from the screen" to another part of the room.